mstyura/jitsi-sctp/README.md

     |-- jniwrapper
     |   |-- java
     |   |-- jnilib
-    |   `-- native (produces platform specific)
+    |   `-- native (produces platform specific artifact)
     |-- sctp
-    `-- usrsctp (produces platform specific)
+    `-- usrsctp (produces platform specific artifact)
 ```

 * The `usrsctp` module handles the compilation of the [`usrsctp`](https://github.com/sctplab/usrsctp).
 This maven module produces platform specific artifact having pre-compiled `usrsctp` static library and corresponding `C` API-header.
 `mvn package -DbuildSctp -f usrsctp/pom.xml` will create a jar that will include the native library and the necessary include headers for current platform.
-Resulting artifact has target platform set as [maven classifier](https://maven.apache.org/pom.html).
+Resulting artifact has target platform set as [maven classifier](https://maven.apache.org/pom.html), e.g. `usrsctp-1.0-SNAPSHOT-windows.jar` or `usrsctp-1.0-SNAPSHOT-linux.jar`

 * The `jniwrapper` module has 3 nested modules:
   * The `jniwrapper-java` module includes the Java portion of the JNI API and interacts with the native code.
-  * The `jniwrapper-native` module contains the `C` portion of the JNI API that bridges the Java and the `usrsctp` native lib.
+  * The `jniwrapper-native` module contains the `C` portion of the JNI API that bridges the Java and the [`usrsctp`](https://github.com/sctplab/usrsctp) native lib.
-  It depends on both the `usrsctp` module (because it needs the built library and include headers) and the `jniwrapper-java` module (to generate the header file to match the `C` implementation from the Java file).
+  It depends on both the `usrsctp` module (because it needs the pre-built `usrsctp` static library and include headers) and the `jniwrapper-java` module (to generate the `JNI` header file to match the `C` implementation from the Java file).
   The `compile` build phase will create a new jni lib in `target/jnisctp/install/lib`.
-  The `package` build phase will create a platform specific `jar` that includes the java code and the native library for current platform.
+  The `package` build phase will create a platform specific `jar` that includes the java code and the shared native library for current platform.
   It is intended that the JNI libs are built for each platform ahead of time and published ahead of time to `Maven` repository as platform specific artifacts.
-  * The `jnilib` maven module combines the `jniwrapper-java` and `jniwrapper-native` `jars` into a **fat jar** which includes the Java API and the native JNI libraries that will be loaded at runtime.
+  * The `jnilib` maven module combines the `jniwrapper-java` and `jniwrapper-native` into a single `jar` which includes the Java API and the native JNI library that will be loaded at runtime.
-  By default `jnilib` only include native libraries for current platform.
+  By default `jnilib` only include `jnisctp` native library only for current platform.
-  To have universal `jnilib` suitable to run on any supported platform it necessary to build and publish platform-specific `jniwrapper-native` artifact for all supported platforms in advance and then build `jnilib` with `mvn package -DbuildXPlatJar -f jniwrapper/jnilib/pom.xml`.
+  To have universal (**fat jar**) `jnilib` suitable to run on any supported platform it necessary to build and publish platform-specific `jniwrapper-native` artifacts for all supported platforms in advance and then build `jnilib` with `mvn package -DbuildXPlatJar -f jniwrapper/jnilib/pom.xml`.

-* The `sctp` module contains the library on top of the JNI code.
+* The `sctp` module contains the Java library on top of the JNI code.
 The jar built by this is what is intended to be used by other code.

 ### Building the jar files
 * Clone the project and initialize [`usrsctp`](https://github.com/sctplab/usrsctp) git submodule.